idealhack/notes/README.md

 # idealhack’s wiki

-A personal wiki using [[Markdown]], [[nvALT]] and Simplenote.
+A personal wiki

+- Written in [[Markdown]], Powered by [[nvALT]] and Simplenote
-Topics are distributed and linked by files.
-There may be a reader-friendly website at some time.
+- Topics are distributed and linked by files

-Changes will be committed and pushed once in a while.
+- Changes were committed and pushed at weekends usually
+- There may be a reader-friendly website at some time

-Notes at other places were importing constantly.
+- Notes at other places were importing constantly